 3. Saves on Washing Up

-Have you ever tried to cook a complicated meal with 400 different pots and pans to clean up afterward when you’re bone tired from all the cooking and eating?
+Have you ever tried to cook a complicated meal with 400 different pots and pans to clean up afterwards when you’re bone-tired from all the cooking and eating?
 Even loading up a dishwasher can be quite a task.

 With an Instant Pot, you cut down significantly on the number of extra utensils you need to make your dish happen.

 Depending on the dish, you can throw all the ingredients into the Instant Pot at once or one at a time without needing extra pots and pans to make something else.

 Less washing up after dinner means more time for you to spend on other things like family, reading, watching TV, being a bum and/or whatnot.

 The Instant Pot is energy efficient.
 It saves as much as 70% of the energy cooking the same thing with regular appliances would use.

 You also use less water when cooking with the Instant Pot.
 Cooking one or two meals might not sound like a lot of savings but over a few months to a year, this could lead to a real drop in your utility bills.

 You can put those savings towards paying down debt, bolstering your emergency fund or something else equally important.